paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/methods.md

 ```
 ````

 For a serial system the conditional probabilities are either 1 or 0, which means system failure will occur for certain if A or B fails.
-The conditional probability table for a parallel system is given in Eq. {eq}`Equation 7.29`.
+The conditional probability table for a parallel system is given in Eq. {eq}`Equation_7_29`.

 ````{admonition} Equation
 :class: equation
 ``
 ``
 ```{math}
-:label: Equation 7.29
+:label: Equation_7_29
 P(X|A,B) = \begin{bmatrix}
 1 & 0 & 0 & 0 \\
 0 & 1 & 1 & 1